leverett1350/NE-155-Homework-6/README.md

 # NE-155-Homework-6

+Homework 6 Written is problem 1

-This is the input files for NE 155 Homework 6
+These are the input files for NE 155 Homework 6

 The following programs will be associated with each problem as indicated: